payjp/payjp-node/README.md

 A delay of retry is calculated based on [Exponential backoff with equal jitter](https://aws.amazon.com/jp/blogs/architecture/exponential-backoff-and-jitter/) algorithm.
 Each delay is randomly choiced between "`retryInitialDelay` * 2 ** `retryCount`" and "`retryInitialDelay` * 2 ** `retryCount` / 2" but doesn't exceed `retryMaxDelay`.

+## Contributors

+See the [list of contributors](https://github.com/payjp/payjp-node/graphs/contributors) who participated in this project.